 These songs can be downloaded and used on things such as Twitch streams and Youtube videos to help enhance the quality of your content.

-If you do like them and decide you want to continue using their music then you will have to pay a small monthly fee, but to me it’s worth it to pay a little money in order to not have to worry about my stream getting shut down over DMCA.
+If you do like them and decide you want to continue using their music then you will have to pay a small monthly fee (around $9 a month when paid annually), but to me it’s worth it to pay a little money in order to not have to worry about my stream getting shut down over DMCA.
+You can check them out here if you are looking for copyright free music.

 Streamers who play copyrighted music are also running the risk of having their channel being shut down completely and lawsuits being pressed against them.
 It’s just not worth the risk.